 And ate the fellow, raw,

-In the first stanza of this piece the speaker begins by describing the simple, yet beautiful movements of a bird.
+In the first stanza of ‘A Bird, came down the Walk’ the speaker begins by describing the simple, yet beautiful movements of a bird.
 This particular bird is coming “down the Walk.”
-This is likely sidewalk or path of some kind near the speaker’s home, or where she is situated.
+This is likely a sidewalk or path of some kind near the speaker’s home, or where she is situated.
 The speaker is able to observe the bird’s actions without it immediately becoming frightened.
 This says something about humans and their interactions with nature.
 Birds are rightfully wary of the presence of humans.
 They will not behave in the same way if they are knowingly being watched.

 And then, he drank a Dew

 And then hopped sidewise to the Wall

 To let a Beetle pass –

 The next thing the speaker sees is the bird drinking the “Dew” from the grass.
 It doesn’t have to go anywhere else to find water, making the “Dew” and “Grass” “convenient.”
 So far, its life has been presented as a simple movement from need to need.